josherrickson/stata2/stata_markdown/05-regression.md

 The p-value remains insignificant at <<dd_display: %9.3f `=1 - chi2(`r(df)', `r(chi2)')'>>, still no evidence of poor model fit.

 Why did we choose 10 groups?
 It's just the standard.
-The only thing to keep in mind is that the Hosmer-Lemeshow test is only appropropriate if the number of groups is greater than the number of predictors (including the intercept).
+The only thing to keep in mind is that the Hosmer-Lemeshow test is only appropriate if the number of groups is greater than the number of predictors (including the intercept).
 In this model, we had two predictors, so that's 3 total
 (including the intercept), so 10 is OK.